President Worthen teaches us that by choosing to be humble, we can enhance our spiritual and secular lives.

 The text for this speech is unavailable.
 Please see our FAQ page for more information.

-As you make decisions and determine who you will become, may you emulate the great men and women in our history who were willing to make a difference in the world no matter the personal cost.
+May you emulate the great men and women in history who made a difference in the world no matter the cost.
 May your fame be your character.

 BYU President Ernest L. Wilkinson tells the story of Karl Maeser's conversion and his legacy of honor and urges students to live by the Honor Code.